Isayso/PlaylistEditorTV/README.md

 # Playlist Editor TV
 Editor for IPTV m3u files (with vlc media player and kodi support)

+1.5.5 better undo/redo UI, SPACE is now the logical AND for find text function

 1.5.4 Multi-threading for link check, up to 20 parallel tasks, can be selected in settings.
 Big performance increase.

 1.5.3 Result of link check is stored a re-scan is often not necessary (force re-scan with Alt-click).